korsumaki/lentosuunnitelma-apuri/README.md

-lentosuunnitelma-apuri
+Lentosuunnitelma-apuri
 ======================

-HTML5 helper for creating Flight Plans in Finland
+HTML5 helper for creating Flight Plans in Finland.